BioinformaticsIASBS/HySEAtt-DDI/README.md

 For a strict unseen-drug evaluation, use a drug-disjoint split and fit the scaler and autoencoder using only the training drugs within each fold.
 Also ensure that reversed pairs such as `(i, j)` and `(j, i)` never appear in different partitions.

-## Data and licensing

-Do not upload raw DrugBank data or derivative records unless your DrugBank licence explicitly allows redistribution.
-The repository should contain code, data-processing scripts, permitted identifiers, and reproducible split files.

 ## Citation